 Success over the years has also led to an understanding that robust and flexible network planning and deployment models are a requirement – not a nice to have.
 Customers across markets may prefer public network coverage or require private networks.
 In fact, a single customer may require a combination of network types to meet their global business needs.
 No matter the network type, the underlying truth is that most IoT application deployments will not succeed without network planning being an integral part of the project from the start.

-This customer and application focused approach has led to the growth in Senet’s network which is the largest and most dense public carrier-grade LoRaWAN network in the United States, deployed in over in 29 states, covering over 1,300 cities, serving a population of over 55 million people and processing millions of transactions daily.
+This customer and application focused approach has led to the growth in Senet’s network which is the largest and most dense public carrier-grade LoRaWAN network in the United States and around the world, deployed in over in 30 U.S. states, covering over 56,000 cities globally, and processing over 6.3 billion transactions annually.

 Defining a Winning Strategy